 “Permission to Dance”

 It is upbeat, catchy, cool, and easy-going with an addictive quality that you’ll easily find yourself dancing and even singing along to.
-The choreography and music video are equally fun too!
+The choreography and music video are equally fun, too!
+This is why learning Korean with BTS is effective!

 “Ain’t About You”